Nanoseb/ncTelegram/README.md

 - select `Download message buffer` to navigate more quickly between chan

 - vim like keymap is also available, use `hjkl` to navigate between lists, use `i` to select the text area and `esc` to leave it

+#### Troubleshooting

+If `nctelegram` crashes, first report the issue with the backtrace ;), and before restarting it check if `telegram-cli` is still running, if so kill it first.